dellelce/babylonjs-playground/README.md

 ## Objectives & Steps

+version 0: Have "molvwr" code running on docker

 version 1: Develop molecule viewer based on gleborgne's molvwr (using pure javascript instead of typescript)

 version 2: Develop a molecule editor